+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024
-Provisional fair values and measurement period adjustments

-If the initial accounting for a business combination is incomplete by the end of the financial year in which the combination occurs, the acquirer shall report in its financial statements provisional amounts for the items for which the accounting is incomplete.
-During the measurement period, the acquirer shall retrospectively adjust the provisional amounts recognised at the acquisition date to reflect new information obtained about the facts and circumstances that existed as of the acquisition date and, if known, would have affected the measurement of the amounts recognised as of that date.
-During the measurement period, the acquirer shall also recognise additional assets or liabilities if new information is obtained about the facts and circumstances that existed as of the acquisition date and if known, would have resulted in the recognition of those assets and liabilities as of that date.

-The measurement period shall not exceed one year from the acquisition date.
-If the initial accounting for a business combination is incomplete, entity shall disclose:

-- i. the reasons why the initial accounting is incomplete; - ii. the assets, liabilities, equity interests or items of consideration for which the initial accounting is incomplete; and - iii. the nature and amount of any remeasurement period adjustments recognised during the financial year by revising the comparative information for prior periods presented in the financial statements.
+Commentary Provisional fair values and measurement period adjustments SFRS(I) 3:45 If the initial accounting for a business combination is incomplete by the end of the financial year in which the combination occurs, the acquirer shall report in its financial statements provisional amounts for the items for which the accounting is incomplete.
+During the measurement period, the acquirer shall retrospectively adjust the provisional amounts recognised at the acquisition date to reflect new information obtained about the facts and circumstances that existed as of the acquisition date and, if known, would have affected the measurement of the amounts recognise additional assets or liabilities if new information is obtained about the facts and circumstances that existed and circumstances that existed as of the acquise additional assets or liabilities if new information is obtained about the facts and circumstances that existed as of the acquisition date and if known, would have resulted in the recognition of those assets and liabilities as of that date.
+SFRS(I) 3:B67(a) The measurement period shall not exceed one year from the acquisition date.
+If the initial accounting for a business combination is incomplete, entity shall disclose: i. the reasons why the initial accounting is incomplete; ii. the assets, liabilities, equity interests or items of consideration for which the initial accounting is incomplete; and iii. the nature and amount of any remeasurement period adjustments recognised during the financial year by revising the comparative information for prior periods presented in the financial statements.
+For example: As the valuation report is yet to be finalised, the fair value of acquired brands of $[\bullet]$ has been accounted for at provisional amounts.
+Loss of control SFRS(I) 10:25 If entity loses control of a subsidiary through disposal, the entity derecognises the assets and liabilities of the former subsidiary from the consolidated statement of financial position, recognises any investment retained in former subsidiary at fair value and subsequently accounts for it in accordance with relevant SFRS(I)s, and recognises the gain or loss associated with the loss of control attributable to the former controlling interest.
+SFRS(I) 1-7:40 Entity is also expected to disclose the effects of losing control of subsidiary on cash flows, the disclosure will be similar with acquisition of subsidiary or other business as above.
+Disclosure as below may be considered: On [•], the Company disposed its entire interest in XXX (Thailand) Co., Ltd for a cash consideration of \$[•].
+The effects of disposal as at the date of disposal were: [Tailor accordingly to include the amount of assets and liabilities other than cash and cash equivalents in the subsidiary or other business over which the control is lost, summarised by each major category]

-For example:

-As the valuation report is yet to be finalised, the fair value of acquired brands of $[\bullet]$ has been accounted for at provisional amounts.

-Loss of control

-If entity loses control of a subsidiary through disposal, the entity derecognises the assets and liabilities of the former subsidiary from the consolidated statement of financial position, recognises any investment retained in former subsidiary at fair value and subsequently accounts for it in accordance with relevant SFRS(I)s, and recognises the gain or loss associated with the loss of control attributable to the former controlling interest.

-Entity is also expected to disclose the effects of losing control of subsidiary on cash flows, the disclosure will be similar with acquisition of subsidiary or other business as above.
-Disclosure as below may be considered:

-On $[\bullet]$, the Company disposed its entire interest in XXX (Thailand) Co., Ltd for a cash consideration of $[\bullet]$.
-The effects of disposal as at the date of disposal were:

-[Tailor accordingly to include the amount of assets and liabilities other than cash and cash equivalents in the subsidiary or other business over which the control is lost, summarised by each major category]

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024